Barney Hoskyns: Bibliography

 Hoskyns' 1996 book Waiting For The Sun was nominated for a Ralph J. Gleason award in the US.
 Kirkus Reviews called it "a caustic, gossipy, refreshingly idiosyncratic history of the music business in Los Angeles."

 Mojo reviewer Jim Farber gave Hoyskyns' Small Town Talk (spring 2016) four stars and described it as "a pitch-perfect East Coast corollary to his Laurel Canyon classic Hotel California".

 In 2017, Hoskyns published Never Enough: A Way Through Addiction, an autobiographical account of how he became a heroin addict a few days after graduating from Oxford University, and how he finally overcame his addiction at the age of 23.
-The Guardian wrote: "It's an ambitious, intelligent book that seeks to explain the appeal of drugs and drug culture, as well as the existential angst that drove Hoskyns to find oblivion at the end of a needle."
+The Guardian wrote of the account that "it’s unclear whether (Hoskyns) still harbours an affection for the attendant myth that helped guide him towards heroin", going on to comment on the book's "hint of almost fond nostalgia for the milieu of low-rent posh bohemia in which (Hoskyns) fed his habit...It's an ambitious, intelligent book that seeks to explain the appeal of drugs and drug culture, as well as the existential angst that drove Hoskyns to find oblivion at the end of a needle."